itdependsmanifesto/itdependsmanifesto.github.io/README.md

-# The it depends manifesto
+# The It Depends Manifesto
 We are itdependsdentists.

 ## 1. Software artifacts are highly prone to horror